Numerical Quality Control for DFT-based Materials Databases: Methods

 In the following, we focus on the convergence and related errors of two fundamental properties,~i.e.,~the absolute total energies~$E_\t{tot}$ and relative energies~$E_\t{rel}$.
 The latter were computed as the total-energy difference between the original unit cell and an expanded cell, with 5\% larger volume and scaled internal atomic positions.
 While $E_\t{tot}$ includes both the energetic contribution from core and valence electrons, $E_\t{rel}$ is less sensitive to contributions from the core and semi-core electrons due to benign error cancellation.
 Accordingly, $E_\t{rel}$ is a good metric to quantify the typically needed numerical precision for energy differences as well as potential-energy surfaces.
 It also sheds light on the errors that would occur in properties derived from the total energy, like elastic constants, vibrational properties, and alike.
 In our evaluations, the error for one material~$i$ in a data set $x_i$ is always defined with respect to the ``fully converged'' reference value~$c_i$, as indicated by the notation $\Delta x_i=x_i-c_i$,~e.g.,~$\Delta E_{\t{tot},i}$ for the total energy error of material~$i$.
 To statistically analyze the errors across the full set of materials with $N$ entries, we report the mean absolute error

 and the maximum error

 Here, we limit the discussion to data computed with the PBE xc-functional.
 The numerical errors occurring with a different type of generalized gradient approximation (GGA) or the local-density approximation (LDA) show the same qualitative behavior and only minor quantitative differences (see \SM).
+However, quantitative differences occur for beyond-DFT methods, as discussed in Sec.~\ref{Outlook}.